Rip Van Winkle (operetta): Background and performance history

 The piece was based on a non-musical adaptation of Washington Irving's stories presented by Dion Boucicault, which ran in London for 172 performances in 1865 and, in a revised version, 154 performances in 1875.
 The libretto for the operetta was by Henri Meilhac, Philippe Gille and H. B. Farnie.

 The piece opened at the Comedy Theatre in London on 14 October 1882 and ran for 328 performances.
 It starred Fred Leslie, Violet Cameron, W. S. Penley, Lionel Brough and Sadie Martinot.
 Richard D'Oyly Carte organised a touring production in 1883 with D. A. Arnold as Rip and a supporting cast headed by Fred Billington, Lottie Venne and David Fisher.
 The work was revived at the Comedy in 1884, with Leslie again in the lead.

 There was a brief New York run in 1882 starring J. H. Ryley, Richard Mansfield and Selina Dolaro.
 There were productions in Vienna and Dresden.

 In 1884 the piece was given in Paris under the title Rip with a French libretto by Meilhac, Gille and Farnie at the Théâtre des Folies-Dramatiques, opening on 11 November and running for 120 performances.
 The cast included Simon-Max and Mily-Meyer.
 The work was revised and revived in Paris in 1894, and for seven more productions between 1900 and 1938.

+In 2023, Rip Van Winkle was revived by Gothic Opera, with performances in London at Hoxton Hall.